sofarsounds/front-end-tech-test/README.md

 ## Tech Requirements
 - Please use React (create-react-app is a great starting point)
-- It should be typed (Typescript or Flow)
+- You may consider making it typed (Typescript or Flow)
-- When the events are filtered, no new request is being made to the API
+- When the events are filtered, no new request needs to be made to the API
 - The application should be tested to a degree you feel is necessary for production
-- If you can, dockerise the app

 You can use anything for styling, however we use [https://styled-components.com](styled-components) for the new generation frontend.